redhat-actions/openshift-actions-runner-chart/README.md

 The images are hosted at [quay.io/redhat-github-actions](https://quay.io/redhat-github-actions/).

+## Prerequisites
+You must have access to an OpenShift cluster.
+Visit [openshift.com/try](https://www.openshift.com/try) or sign up for our [Developer Sandbox](https://developers.redhat.com/developer-sandbox).

+You do **not** need cluster administrator privileges to deploy the base runner and run workloads.

 ## Installing runners using Helm

 You can install the runner into your cluster using the Helm chart in this repository.